You are here

 Strong CYP450 Inducers

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Diarrhea, Nausea, And Vomiting
+Diarrhea, Nausea, and Vomiting

 Depression

-During the 0 to 16 week placebo-controlled period of the 3 controlled clinical trials, 1.0% (10/998) of subjects treated with OTEZLA reported depression or depressed mood compared to 0.8% (4/495) treated with placebo.
+Psoriatic Arthritis: During the 16-week placebo-controlled period of the 3 controlled clinical trials, 1.0% (10/998) of subjects treated with OTEZLA reported depression or depressed mood compared to 0.8% (4/495) treated with placebo.
 During the clinical trials, 0.3% (4/1441) of subjects treated with OTEZLA discontinued treatment due to depression or depressed mood compared with none in placebo treated subjects (0/495).
 Depression was reported as serious in 0.2% (3/1441) of subjects exposed to OTEZLA, compared to none in placebo-treated subjects (0/495).
 Instances of suicidal ideation and behavior have been observed in 0.2% (3/1441) of subjects while receiving OTEZLA, compared to none in placebo treated subjects (0/495).
 In the clinical trials, 2 subjects who received placebo committed suicide compared to none in OTEZLA-treated subjects.

 Weight Decrease